qbnr7/nlstats2/README.md

 ## How It Works

 Each game is recorded in an Excel file with one row per play.
-When a penalty occurs, the row includes a foul code, a grade for the call, and a code that links the grade to the specific official(s) involved.
+When a penalty occurs, the row includes a foul code, an overall crew grade (FLAG), and a code that links individual grades to the specific official(s) involved.
 A separate schedule file tracks which officials worked each game and in what positions.

 ### Grading System